 Which is all the more reason for me to have assembled a delicious lineup of raw desserts that are low in sugar.
 These are ideal not only for yeast sufferers, who need to avoid sugar temporarily in order to regain balance (even sugar that’s typically deemed healthy, like fruit and natural sweeteners), or for anyone who’s trying to break out of a cycle of eating too many sweets.
 They impart all of the uplifting taste of dessert without any of its drawbacks.

+Now, these desserts won’t taste exactly like the desserts you’re used to.
+But they’re certainly tasty, and over time, you may start to appreciate their moderately sweet taste more than you ever imagined you could!
 A special thank you goes out to my friend Ricki, who follows an ACD (anti-candida diet) and recently gave her readers a beautiful round up of her own favorite desserts.
 She helped inspire me to write this post, and I’ve included one of her creations here.

 So, without further ado, my favorite low-sugar sweet treats!